-The key research services that we offer within our economic research domain are;
+The key research services that we offer within our creative research domain are;

 TBR has a strong track record of working across the UK creative and cultural agenda and has been at the forefront of creative industries research for a number of years.
 We have made key contributions to the national body of work through projects for clients such as DCMS, the CASE programme, Creative & Cultural Skills, Arts Council England, MLA, English Heritage, Skillset, local authorities and a host of organisations operating within the sector such as Generator.
 We have also worked extensively in sports research and development for clients such as Sport England and a number of regional development agencies.